FontManager

 ttf_font = FontManager.getFont(size=42, ttf="M:apps/com.myapp/assets/MyFont.ttf")

-# List all available built-in fonts (each already has emoji composed in)
+# List all available built-in fonts (pass emojis=True for composed fonts)

 for info in FontManager.listFonts():